The Phantom Reckoning

 Social progress tends to hew to familiar cycles: forward motion, met with resistance.
 Advancement; backlash.
 The women’s movement; the rise of raunch culture.
 The civil-rights movement; the rise of Donald Trump.
 On the one hand, in the widespread resistance to the simple premise that the victims of #MeToo deserve as much consideration as the perpetrators, there is a backlash that feels no need to disguise itself: indignant dismissals of Twitter feminists; breezily straw-manned op-eds arguing against the functionally nonexistent rallying cry of “believe all women”; mockery of Nanette by comedians who refuse to pay Hannah Gadsby’s transformative stand-up the basic dignity of actually watching it before going on to explain its flaws.

 In the workings of the phantom reckoning, however, there lurks a more insidious backlash.
-Instead of articulating direct rebukes to #MeToo, the phantom reckoning claims its concern about the victims of misconduct while ultimately enforcing complacency.
-Complicity.
-The brand of backlash that finds executives at Netflix, a company that proudly touts its data-driven ethos, presented with a data set about one of its money-makers—and then failing, in public, to take the new information into account.
+The shadow version, instead of articulating direct rebukes to #MeToo, loudly claims its concern about the victims of misconduct while, at the same time, maintaining complacency.
+This is the brand of backlash that finds executives at Netflix, a company that proudly touts its data-driven ethos, presented with a data set about one of its money-makers—and then failing, in public, to take the new information into account.
 (This extended into a minute before a publicist interrupted, saying they wouldn’t be able to answer.)
 It is such pliant backlash, as well, that leads to the following exchange, between the Slate interviewer Isaac Chotiner and Ian Buruma, the editor who commissioned Ghomeshi’s essay for publication in the New York Review of Books:

 Chotiner: These allegations were from more than 20 women.
 We don’t know what happened, I agree.
 But that is an astonishing number, no?